burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The `auto` in C++98/03 was an explicit memory type for local objects ([link](https://en.cppreference.com/w/cpp/language/storage_duration)), but starting from C++11 the keyword obtained another meaning - it's a type automatically deduced similar to `template` arguments.

 Also, `auto` never deduces to a reference type, always to a value type.

 This implies that the value still gets copied even when you assign a reference to `auto`.
 To make the compiler deduce a reference type, you can use `auto&` or `const auto&` [4, p.309].

-The `auto` works in usual functions for variables and for arrays.
+The `auto` works in usual functions for variables and arrays.
 For auto, the deduction is identical to the output for `template` function arguments.
 ```cpp
 auto v1(expr); // Direct initialization
 auto v2=expr;  // Copy initialization